RunestoneInteractive/RunestoneServer/source/BasicDS/stacks.rst

       :feedback_c: Good Job.
       :feedback_d: You may want to check out the docs for isEmpty

-      Given the following sequence of stack operations, what is the top item on the stack?
+      Given the following sequence of stack operations, what is the top item on the stack when the sequence is complete?

       .. code-block:: python